 La Chimba hostel is ideal for large groups and is only five minutes away from a metro station.
 Located in Barrio Bellavista, guests can enjoy a variety of restaurants and bars in the area, or simply relax in the hostel’s chilled atmosphere.

 This charming studio apartment situated in Lastarria, has a whole host of museums nearby.
 The apartment also has a balcony overlooking Cerro San Cristóbal, wonderful to spend warm nights on, reflecting on your day.

 Extra tips for visiting Santiago?

-– Chile is one of the safest countries in South America, however travelers should still take care when exploring the country.
-Pay attention to your belongings in busy locations, and try not to carry expensive/irreplaceable items around with you.
+– Chile is one of the safest countries in South America, but travelers should still take care when exploring the country.
+Pay attention to your belongings in busy locations and try not to carry expensive/irreplaceable items around with you.
 If you’re taking a taxi, check the driver is registered with the city and agree to a price in advance; taxis have been known to overcharge foreigners in Santiago.

 – Santiago is easy to reach via plane.
 Fly into Comodoro Arturo Merino Benítez International Airport.
 If you’re arriving by bus, there are multiple different terminals across the city depending which route you take.
 Remember to check the name of the bus station in advance and plan your onward journey accordingly.

 – Santiago is lucky enough to have one of the most advanced metro systems in South America.
 There are 5 lines, all color-coded on the maps and all relatively easy to navigate.
 Travelers can purchase individual tickets or a ‘Bip!’ card from any metro station to add credit as needed.